ebi-gene-expression-group/tertiary_workflows_docs/docs/writing_planemo_galaxy_wrapper.rst

 ###########################################
-Galaxy wrapper generation with Planemo
+Creating Galaxy wrappers
 ###########################################

+`Galaxy <https://galaxyproject.org/>`_ is a popular tool for writing and running workflows.
+Tools are given Galaxy wrappers which then provide a web-based user interface for that tool with outputs of defined types which can be passed to other tools.

-The tool we use to facilitate Galaxy wrapper generation is Planemo.
+Galaxy wrappers are just XML files, but writing them well can be tricky.
+The tool we recommend to facilitate Galaxy wrapper generation is Planemo, and we introduce so basic instructions for its operation here.
 For more information on the following refer to https://planemo.readthedocs.io/en/latest/readme.html.

 **************************
 Prerequisites